Justice as Fairness: A Restatement: Summary

 Rawls holds that the first three "[violate] the two principles of justice in at least one way" (p.
 137), thus leaving only (4) property-owning democracy and (5) liberal socialism as the "ideal descriptions" that include "arrangements designed to satisfy the two principles of justice" (p.
 138).

 In part V he explains why political liberalism is not only possible, but why it is not utopian thinking to believe that such a society is possible.

 Looking primarily at the twentieth-century United States, he is certain that institutions within US society are causing injustices.
-The very expensive campaign system essentially rules out all but the very rich from even deciding to run for public office.
-The expense of healthcare restricts the best care to those who can afford it, leaving the poor to only the most basic of services.
+The very expensive campaign finance system essentially rules out all but the very rich from even deciding to run for public office.
+The healthcare restricts the best care to those who can afford it, leaving the poor to access only the most basic of services.